 I would consider the Easy Up to be a hybrid beach shelter.
 While its not an instant pop up canopy, it does setup in a minute or two.
 The door that works as an extended porch is one of its best features.

-How to Choose the Best Beach Canopy for You
+How to Choose the Best Beach Tent for You

 - Before You Buy a Beach Canopy

-- What Type of Beach Canopy Do You Need?
+- What Type of Beach Tent Do You Need?

 - What Special Features Do You Need?

 - What is Your Budget?

 If your like me, one of your biggest complaints about going to the beach is a lack of shade when you want to cool down and take a break from the sun.
 The ideal solution for me was a beach canopy!